tinymce/tinymce-docs/advanced/events.md

 ### Change

-This event gets fired when changes are made inside the editor that causes and undo level to be added.
+This event gets fired when changes are made inside the editor that cause an undo level to be added.

 Here is an example on how listen for editor changes.